Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Back in the day.

-I was a part of a small group of friends and anytime we got together we would end up getting into these weird theological debates about all sorts of random theological subjects.
-We spent literal hours beating to death biblical topics that really had no clear consensus, even among the “experts”.
+I would get together with a small group of friends and we would have these weird theological debates about all sorts of random subjects.
+We would spend literal hours beating to death biblical topics that really had no clear consensus, even among the “experts”.
 One of our favorite debate topics was the “sin that leads to death” (1st John 5:16-17) or the “unpardonable sin”.
 We would make all kinds of wild speculations about what this sin might possibly be.
 Then we would take turns passionately arguing our half-baked theories concerning a subject we knew nothing about.

 I sure do miss those days.